Ensuring Security with the AstroFarm Device Infrastructure

 How does AstroFarm ensure data security?

-- Security compliance : As AstroFarm is an on-premise solution deployed on the client’s infrastructure, the maintenance will be handled by the clients.
+- Security compliance : As AstroFarm operates as a private cloud-based solution, clients can securely connect their company-owned devices to the console for testing, ensuring streamlined and secured testing experience.
 AstroFarm is fully compliant with the security and privacy standards adopted by the clients.
-In terms of development and delivery, AstroFarm complies to all global standards of security including SOC Type 2 and ISO 270001.
+In terms of development and delivery, AstroFarm complies with all global standards of security including SOC Type 2 and ISO 270001.
 In terms of privacy aspect, we are compliant with GDPR, Cyber Essentials, and CCPA.

 - Data encryption : AstroFarm, being a private device farm setup, doesn’t access client’s data or their console.
 Personally Identifiable Information (PII) such as the username and password are encrypted and protected.